crodier/software-blog/_posts/2023-09-22-message-formats.md

 ```
 \x92\x83\xa5first\xa5Chris\xa4Last\xa6Rodier\xa8Birthday\xb41/1/1900\x83\xa5first\xa3foo\xa4Last\xa3bar\xa8Birthday\xb412/31/2022
 ```
-For this one problem, MessagePack is effective.
+MessagePack is effective for this one problem.
-The keys have been compressed
-by sending only once for a list of the same messages.
+The keys have been compressed by sending only once for a list of the same messages.

-But for sending one message it is almost identical:
+But for sending one message the size is almost identical:
 ```
 import msgpack
 import json